 Do not touch the bottom side of a CD while handling it; this could damage the surface.
 Pick up CDs by grasping the outer edges or the edge of the hole and the outer edge.

 Care of the CD Player

-The use of CD lens cleaners for CD players is not advised, due to the risk of contaminating the internal lens of the CD optics with lubricants.
+Do not use CD lens cleaners for CD players because the lens of the CD optics can become contaminated by lubricants.

 Diversity Antenna System